Paige Toon

 Paige Toon is an author who grew up in Australia, United States and England following her father's career as a race car driver meant she grew up all over the world.
 Paige worked at Heat magazine for eight years as Reviews Editor, but left to have a baby.
 She is now a full-time author and freelance journalist and lives in Cambridge with her husband Greg, an architect, son Indy and daughter Idha.

 She has 18 novels to her name in the romance genre, three young adult novels (the Jessie Jefferson series) and three e-novellas.
 Her most recent novels include 'Only Love Can Hurt Like This' released in 2023, 'Seven Summers' released in 2024 and 'What If I Never Get Over You' released in 2025.

-Early life
+Life and career

 Toon attended Mount Barker High School in Adelaide, Australia and then Altwood School back in Maidenhead, England.
 She graduated from the University of Greenwich.

+In October 2025, Toon was a guest on the Off the Shelf podcast.